Read time: 12 minutes | Core wound: “Without my achievements, I’m nothing.”

 On growth: “Learning that I am not my achievements was like death and rebirth simultaneously.
 Terrifying and liberating in equal measure.”

-Nothing illuminates the Type 3 experience like hearing directly from those who live it daily.
-In a revealing panel discussion facilitated by renowned Enneagram expert Beatrice Chestnut, several Type 3 individuals offered rare insights into their internal landscape and growth journey.
+Nothing captures the Type 3 experience like hearing directly from those who live it.
+In a panel discussion facilitated by Enneagram expert Beatrice Chestnut, several 3s offered insights into their internal landscape and growth journey.

 The Mask That Becomes Your Face